Master of Arts in History

 OVERVIEW

 The Master of Arts (M.A.) in History is designed to expand a student's knowledge of history and historical methods, and to develop a student's research, writing, and analytical abilities in U.S., European, and World History.
-The degree prepares students for careers in public history, further study towards a doctoral degree, and teaching at the secondary and postsecondary levels.
+The degree prepares students for careers in public history, further study towards a doctoral degree, and teaching at the secondary and post-secondary levels.
+The degree offers two options--a thesis option and a comprehensive examination option.
+For students who are interested in pursuing a Ph.D., they are encouraged strongly to pursue the thesis option.

 Program Level Student Learning Outcomes